TheyLoveO/TopScroller/README.md

 EACH ROUND MEANS MORE ZOMBIES
 THEY GET FASTER
-BUT OUR GUN IS FASTER
+BUT OUR GUN IS FASTERer
 DEFEND YOUR HOMELAND